johnadan/laravue-manage-products/README.md

 - **Frontend SPA**
   - Built with Vue 3 and Vue Router
-  - Vite as the build tool for a modern development experience
+  - Vite as the build tool

 - **Database**
   - Uses MySQL (configured via local phpMyAdmin)